lorikrell/gamerchic/docs/best-practice.md

   ![signs](/img/icons/signs.png)

+  !!!note All About Icons
+  There are many icons throughout the game, locations, bars, quests, and more.
+To help understand them, see the [Dictionary of Icons](https://ffxiv.gamerescape.com/wiki/Dictionary_of_Icons).
+  !!!

 * Use jobs, glamours, mounts, and minions for different NPCs.
 They can stand in for something to interact with beyond a floating waymark.
 * Use /yell to highlight text, be advised you are yelling!
+* Use /em for custom emotes, when the built in emotes just are not enough.
+All emotes are available in an interface.
+Use `<t>` for your target.
 * Macros and emotes are varied and powerful in FFXIV.
 If standing near a bench, using sit will seek and settle nicely.
 You can unlock and receive emotes through quests, leveling, factions.
 Some even change your position, like pose!
 See this guide for [RP emote help](https://www.reddit.com/r/ffxiv/comments/1r9bdv/ffxivarr_custom_emote_macro_guide/) and extended [guide on macros](https://latetothepartyfinder.com/ffxiv-beginner-guide-to-macros/) (including music files). /em allows for custom emotes as text.
 * When you complete dungeons, you have an option in the Duty Finder called Explorer Mode.
 This gives you an empty instance to explore and roleplay in!

   ![signs](/img/guides/explore.jpg)

 * Player housing provides extensive roleplay opportunities!
 Houses and apartments can simply be welcoming locations for visit friends or also hold events and shops.
+Houses may be marked with RP tags.
+Also check the Party Finder for events, if hosted in a house that may be in the notes.
-* [Helpful ideas and info on FFXIV](https://spotofmummery.com/2021/02/25/ffxiv-role-play-creating-a-rp-character-profile-and-linking-it-in-search-info/) docs and sites to consider for your events and characters
+* [Helpful ideas and info on FFXIV](https://spotofmummery.com/2021/02/25/ffxiv-role-play-creating-a-rp-character-profile-and-linking-it-in-search-info/) docs and sites to consider for your events and characters.

 ### Warcraft Game Prep